Fatdevil/GolfIQ-YOLO/docs/edge-bench.md

 Mobile shared code provides a helper to read `models/edge_defaults.json`.
 When the file is present (for example after running the aggregator) the QA bench screen pre-fills the selectors with the recommended defaults for the current platform.
 Production initialisation paths remain untouched.

+## Applying defaults in app

+The QA apps now call `GET /bench/summary` via `shared/edge/defaults.ts`.
+The helper fetches the summary, stores it under `edge.defaults.v1` in AsyncStorage (with an in-memory cache) and returns per-platform defaults with sensible fallbacks if the server cannot be reached.

+`QABenchScreen` reads those cached values on mount to prefill runtime, input size, quantisation, thread and delegate selectors.
+When the fetch completes the selectors update again with the latest recommendation, while still allowing QA engineers to override any field.

+An optional remote-config flag (`edge.defaults.enforce`) can call the same helper during runtime initialisation.
+The flag is disabled by default, keeping production behaviour unchanged until the gate is explicitly enabled.